kupoback/bedrock-sage10/README.md

         * `DB_USER` - Database user
         * `DB_PASSWORD` - Database password
         * `DB_HOST` - Database host
+        * `DB_PREFIX` - The prefix for WordPress' tables
+            * Note: It's strongly suggested setting this up with the checklist in mind.
+Don't use `wp_` but instead a random string that our security plugins would suggest using, since once going through the checklist, the plugin will not be able to update the tables and the `wp-config.php` file, and crash the site entirely.
+Just set it up early, and you'll be setup for success when closer to launch.
     * `WP_ENV` - Set to environment (`development`, `staging`, `production`)
     * `WP_HOME` - Full URL to WordPress home (`https://{site_name}.TLD`)
     * `WP_SITEURL` - URL pointing to subdirectory - Shouldn't have to adjust this (`${WP_HOME}/wp`)